-MAC 233 - Appl. in CNC Machining
+MAC 233 - Appl in CNC Machining Appl in CNC Machining

 This capstone course provides students the opportunity to apply skills learned throughout the curriculum.
 Emphasis is placed on production of parts and assemblies using modern CNC machine tools.
 Upon completion, students should be able to manufacture complex parts using a variety of CNC machine tools.